Nadya Tolokonnikova: Arrest and indictment

 Following the "Punk Prayer" incident on February 21, 2012, a criminal case was opened on February 26 against the band members who had participated.
 On March 3, Tolokonnikova and Pussy Riot co-member Maria Alyokhina were identified by the Russian authorities.
 They were arrested on March 4 after being accused of hooliganism.
 They first denied being members of the group and started a hunger strike in protest against being held in jail away from their young children.
 They were held without bail and were formally charged on June 4 with the indictment running to 2,800 pages.

-There was speculation that Canadian authorities might attempt to intervene because Tolokonnikova is a Canadian permanent resident; however this did not occur.
+While there was speculation that Canadian authorities might attempt to intervene because Tolokonnikova is a Canadian permanent resident, such intervention did not occur.

 Court case and imprisonment

-The trial of the Pussy Riot members started on July 30, 2012 and ended on August 2012 with a verdict.
-On August 17 2012, Tolokonnikova, together with co-members Maria Alyokhina and Yekaterina Samutsevich, were convicted of hooliganism motivated by religious hatred and sentenced to two year imprisonment.
+The trial of the Pussy Riot members started on July 30, 2012, and ended in August 2012 with a verdict.
+On August 17, 2012, Tolokonnikova, together with co-members Maria Alyokhina and Yekaterina Samutsevich, were convicted of hooliganism motivated by religious hatred and sentenced to two years of imprisonment.

-Tolokonnikova was serving the remainder of her two-year sentence in the IK-14 women's penal colony near the settlement of Partsa (Парца, Явасское городское поселение), Republic of Mordovia.
-On September 23, 2013, she went on hunger strike over prison conditions and alleged threats against her life made by prison staff.
-Her letter on the conditions of the women in the penal colony asserts that the women have no rights, that the prisoners must work 16–17 hours and sleep 3–4 hours a day, and that they have a day off every 8th week.
-Further, she claims that if they complain, they are punished, and that if they complain over the treatment of other prisoners, they are punished even harder.
-Claiming that collective punishment is frequent, she also stated that the prisoners may be beaten with a particular focus on hitting the kidneys.
-Another punishment would consist of keeping a prisoner outdoors in the cold without sufficient clothing.
-Most of what she reports is affirmed by other sources.
+Tolokonnikova was serving her two-year sentence in the IK-14 women's penal colony near the settlement of Partsa (Парца, Явасское городское поселение), Republic of Mordovia.
+On September 23, 2013, she went on hunger strike over prison conditions as well as alleged threats against her life made by prison staff.
+Her letter about the conditions of the women in the penal colony asserted that the women have no rights, that the prisoners must work 16–17 hours and sleep 3–4 hours a day, and that they have a day off every 8th week.
+Further, she claimed that when prisoners complain they are punished, and that when they complain about the treatment of other prisoners they are punished even more severely.
+Claiming that collective punishment is frequent, she also stated that the prisoners are sometimes beaten with a particular focus on hitting the kidneys.
+Another asserted punishment consists of keeping a prisoner outdoors in the cold without sufficient clothing.
+Most of what she reported has been affirmed by other sources.

 While imprisoned, she exchanged letters with filmmaker, philosopher, and cultural critic Slavoj Žižek discussing democracy and her activism.
 Their correspondence was arranged by the French philosopher Michel Eltchaninoff, and their 11 letters were compiled into a short book, Comradely Greetings: The Prison Letters of Nadya and Slavoj, published by Verso Books in 2014.

 In late September 2013, Tolokonnikova was hospitalised after going without food for a week.
 She was treated in the prison's medical ward; authorities did not release more specific details.
 On October 21, 2013, she was transferred to another prison; her whereabouts remained unknown for several weeks.
 On November 5, 2013, it was reported that Tolokonnikova had been transferred to IK-50, a prison located near Nizhny Ingash, approximately 300 kilometres from Krasnoyarsk, Siberia.
 On November 15, she was again able to communicate with her husband through a video call from the prison hospital.